-This account consists of accounts payable and accrual of administrative and operating expenses incurred but not yet paid.
-This includes accruals for reinsurance expenses on premiums to be ceded.
+This account consists of accounts payable, and accrual of administrative and operating expenses incurred but not yet paid.
+Aside from accruals for reinsurance expenses on premiums to be ceded, this account includes accrual on provision for expected refund to reinsurers upon recovery of the guarantee receivables.